bitovi/academy/src/technology-consulting/11-understanding-business.md

 Tips and techniques:

-- **Mitigate risks early:** Don’t wait for issues to emerge—proactively ask about potential risks during the project planning phase.
+- **Mitigate risks early:** Don’t wait for issues to emerge — proactively ask about potential risks during the project planning phase.
 For instance, inquire about any expected delays, approval bottlenecks, or resource constraints that could slow down your deliverables.
 - **Frequent check-ins on milestones:** Don’t wait until a milestone is missed to identify a problem.
 Regularly review progress with your team to see if everything is on track.
 If any delays are spotted, adjust the plan and inform the client early to manage expectations.
 - **Tailor communication styles:** Different stakeholders will have different preferences for communication.
 Some might prefer detailed email updates, while others want quick Slack messages.
 Ask about their preferences early and adapt accordingly to avoid misunderstandings.